pr3st00/jarvis/README.md

 broker, which opens up the possibilities for interacting with any device supporting the MQTT protocol.
 The mqttpull module subscriber to a mqtt topic and expects a JSON message with the actions format supported by the framework, executing the actions when the message arrives.

-## Web interface
-There are two web interfaces available (jarvis.html and tjbot.html), which displays real time events and also plays messages.
-They allow user to interact with both text and voice as well, and they will use socket.io to display events.

 ## Web services layer
 Jarvis also exposes some RESTFull webservices in order for other systems to interact to it.
 This facilitates home automation allowing, for example,